 The fruit can be eaten fresh or as a dried and brightly colored red fruit, which is more common in the market.

 Jujube is rich in carbohydrates, organic acids, saponins, alkaloids, and vitamins.

-Jujube contains a relatively higher level of sugars in comparison with other fruits, and the majority of which is reducing sugar.
+Jujube contains a relatively higher level of sugars than other fruits, and the majority of which is reducing sugar.
 The major monosaccharides are rhamnose, xylose, mannose, arabinose, glucose, and galactose.

 Saponins and Triterpenoids

 Saponins from the Jujube plant are mainly found in the leaves.
 At the same time, the red Jujube contains triterpenoids, of which most belong to the pentacyclic triterpenes, including ceanothic acid and zizyberanalic acid.

 Alkaloids in Jujube are mainly grouped into two classes, cyclopeptides, and isoquinolines.
 Nearly 100 cyclic peptide alkaloids in more massive quantities have now been isolated, such as jubanine C. The backbone structure can be divided into three types: I, II, and III varying in ring size.
 Isoquinoline alkaloids reported include tepharine, N-nornuciforine, and asimilobine.